well-id/dliswriter/README.md

 The representation code can be either `OBNAME` or `OBJREF`.
 The unit should not be defined (is meaningless).

 `DTimeAttribute` is meant for keeping time reference, either in the form of a `datetime.datetime` object or a number, indicating time since a specific event.
-The representation code should be adapted to the value: `DTIME` for `datetime` objects, otherwise any numeric code (e.g. `FDOUBl`, `USHORT`, etc.)
+The representation code is adapted to the value: `DTIME` for `datetime` objects, otherwise any numeric code (e.g. `FDOUBl`, `USHORT`, etc.)
 The unit should be defined if the value is a number and should express the unit of time ('s' for seconds, 'min' for minutes, etc.).